Jane Foster (pilot): Biography

-Historic Achievement and Controversy
+Historic achievement and controversy

 When their training was complete in 1989, Foster and Brasseur became the first women anywhere in the world to fly fighter jets since the end of the Second World War.
-They also became the first Canadian women and the first female members of NATO to fly fighter jets, as the earlier WW2 female fighter pilots had exclusively served in the Soviet Union.
+They also became the first Canadian women and the first female members of NATO to fly fighter jets, as the earlier World War II female fighter pilots had exclusively served in the Soviet Union.
 Colonel David Jurkowski, their commander, told the Canadian Press they were "the only women in the world, to our knowledge, in that unique position."

 As a member of 441 Tactical Fighter Squadron, a NORAD unit, she participated in the intercept and escort of the first Soviet aircraft, a MiG-29 Fulcrum, to fly in Canadian airspace.
 She was one of six Canadian CF-18 pilots to fly in a Rim of the Pacific military exercise, where Canadian fighter jets had to simulate defensive measures against an attacking force attempting to destroy Comox, British Columbia.

 The emergence of Foster and Brasseur as CF-18 pilots caused some public controversy.
 Ed Vanwoudenberg, the leader of the Christian Heritage Party of Canada, claimed that God did not intend for women to engage in high-speed flight, and that the force of the planes would damage their fertility.